 Production Assistant (August 2016 – present)

 At-home duties, as well as additional work, called for a change in position from news photographer, a stop below reporter, to Production Assistant (P.A.) running TelePrompTer for the evening news.
 This lasted for about six weeks during the Rio Olympics and the August 2016 flood.
 But due to freelance opportunities and MyScene TV returning to air, I made a third move to Graphics Operator for the weekend broadcasts.
 This is where I am today.

-I am working under Lauren McCoy, a powerhouse multimedia journalist (MMJ) who started as a P.A. while in school and worked her way up to anchor.
-Easily one of my favorite people in the world, she often makes use of PLAZes, full-screen graphics displayed on the plasma TV in studio.
-Gaining compliments from her and my coworkers routinely, here are my PLAZ and OTS (over-the-shoulder) graphics up until July 2017:
+From September 2016 to September 2017, I worked under Lauren McCoy, a powerhouse multimedia journalist (MMJ) who started as a P.A. while in school and worked her way up to anchor.
+Easily one of my favorite people in the world, she would often makes use of PLAZes, full-screen graphics displayed on the plasma TV in studio.
+Gaining compliments from her and my coworkers routinely, here are my PLAZ and OTS (over-the-shoulder) graphics up until October 2017: